abdilmajid/iac-project/README.md

 ## STEP 6: Ansible Setup

-- The AWS Infrastructure should be setup so that 3 EC2 instances are running, one instance will be the control node which we will use to manage the other 2 instance which will be our managed nodes
+- The AWS Infrastructure should be setup so that 3 EC2 instances are running, one instance will be the control node which is used to manage the other 2 instance(managed nodes)
-- we will be using ansible inside the control node to manage the other instances
+- Ansible is used inside the control node to manage the 2 instances

     ![PNG](readme/Step6a.png)

-    > **Note:** Before running anything we need to make sure that our instances are complete.
+    > **Note:** Before running anything we need to make sure that all instances are complete.
 On the aws dashboard we need to see that “**Status check**” shows “**2/2 checks passed**” for all instances.
     >
     <br>

     ![PNG](readme/Step6b.png)

-- cd into ansible directory, then run “**ansible_setup.sh**” file
+1. cd into ansible directory,
+2. Then run “**ansible_setup.sh**” file

     ```bash
     [user@local~]$ cd ~/iac-project/ansible/
     [user@local ansible]$ sh ansible_setup.sh
     ```

-- The “**ansible_setup.sh**” script will configure all 3 instance so that we can ssh into the control node and manage everything
+- The “**ansible_setup.sh**” script will configure all 3 instance so that we can SSH into the control node and manage everything
-- Now we can ssh into the control node and test that we can reach our managed nodes
+- Now we can SSH into the control node and test that we can reach our managed nodes

     > **Note:** the stdout from running the script should display the public ip address of the control node.
 This public ip is also available on the aws dashboard or the file created in the terraform directory(~/iac-project/terraform/public_ip)
     >